Archive for the ‘social semantic web’ Category

 The paper evolved from my first year Ph.D. report.
 In the process of defining my Ph.D. topic, I reviewed the state-of-art of argumentation for the Social Semantic Web.
 This was further developed in conversations with my coauthors, my colleague Tudor Groza and my advisor Alexandre Passant.

-The outdated first journal submission is available; May’s reviews refer to this version.
+The outdated first journal submission and second journal submission are available; May’s reviews refer to the first version.
 A cover letter responding to the reviews summarizes what has changed.
 Shared since I am always encouraged by seeing how others’ work and ideas have developed over time!
-So read the most recent version, and let us know what you think!

 Tags: , , , ,